 A monastery dedicated to Lot, (the hero from Genesis who escapes God’s destruction of Sodom and Gomorrah) has been discovered on a remote mountainside in western Jordan near the Dead Sea.
-The excavation is funded by the British Museum, and has uncovered a basilica with semicircular apses and a grotto that early Christians believed was the cave where the nephew of Abraham and his daughters took refuge.
+The excavation is funded by the British Museum, and has uncovered a basilica with semicircular apse and a grotto that early Christians believed was the cave where Lot, the nephew of Abraham and his daughters took refuge.
 A 7th century monastery was discovered during the excavation of a stone reservoir near the south-eastern end of the Dead Sea.
-Decorated with vines and animals, mosaic floors take the Basilica to 691 AD, a period when monastic groups were developing in the region.
+Decorated with vines and animals, mosaic floors date the Basilica to 691 AD, a period when monastic groups were developing in the region.

 Despite its arid location, the site was fed by a spring that irrigated terraces where monks grew grapes, apricots, and olives.
-Seeds and bones found at the site reveal 25 different foods, including meat and fish were served to visiting pilgrims.
+Seeds and bones found at the site reveal 25 different foods, including meat and fish which were served to visiting pilgrims.
 Archaeologists also discovered. a 7 cornered pulpit, coins, fine pottery and fragments of hanging lamps.

 One cave yielded a clay pot and drinking cups dating to the Bronze Age when Lot is said to have lived.
-Did his daughter seduce him in this cave and give birth to sons whose descendants populated ancient Jordan?
+Did his daughters seduce him in this cave and give birth to sons whose descendants populated ancient Jordan?

 From Archaeology Magazine